 - Unresolved anger.

 - History of something having gone wrong at some point, i.e. in a work situation, or perhaps a relationship that didn’t work out.

 Unhelpful Jealous behaviours

-- Making assumptions about other people’s behavior and lives
+- Making assumptions about other people’s behaviour and lives.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Andrea Harrn is a leading expert in passive aggressive behaviour and the author of the best selling The Mood Cards www.themoodcards.com.